papyros/qml-material/README.md

 You should then be able to `import Material 0.3` from your QML.

-Check out [this example](https://github.com/iBeliever/bible-app) of an app using QML Material and CMake if need further guidance.
+Check out [this example](https://github.com/iBeliever/bible-app) of an app using QML Material and CMake if you need further guidance.

 ### System-wide installation